verticalgmbh/vertical-app/README.md

 # Guide to the repository

-Every item on the roadmap is an issue, with a label that indicates each of the following:
+Every item in this repository is an issue with a label that indicates each of the following states:

-* A release phase that describes the next expected phase of the roadmap item.
-See below for a guide to release phases.
-* A feature area that indicates the area of the product to which the item belongs.
-For a list of current product areas, see below.
+* The type of the item.
+Valid types are: bug, enhancement, question, documentation, help wanted.
+* Additional tags for cross references: duplicate, good first issue, invalid.

+When opening new items at least on of those labels should be set: bug, enhancement, question.